-We lease our office and laboratory, which together consist of approximately 1,750 square meters, located in Lyon, France.
-The lease for this facility expires in June 2024, and we have the ability to terminate the lease in June 2019 and 2021.
+We lease office and laboratory space, which together consist of approximately 1,800 square meters, in Lyon, France.
+The lease for this facility expires in June 2024, and we have the ability to terminate the lease early in either June 2019 or June 2021.
 We believe our current leased space is sufficient to meet our current needs in Europe.
 In addition, we have an agreement with the American Red Cross that provides us with a production facility in Philadelphia, Pennsylvania.
 We anticipate leasing additional office and manufacturing space in the United States in connection with expanding our clinical trials and preparing for commercialization activities.